 Road Gearing

-Road cyclists need a wide range of gears – from heavy ones for fast descents to lighter ones for climbing hills at their preferred cadence.
+Road cyclists need a wide gear range, from heavy ones for fast descents to lighter ones for climbing hills at their preferred cadence.

 For a long time, we’ve been used to “standard” gears.
-But as the picture below shows, SRAM has changed the game with their X-range gearing.
+However, as the picture below shows, SRAM has changed the game with its X-range gearing.

 For completion, here is the table showing the available chainring and cassette options: